Skip to main content

 Overview & walkthrough

-In Certify, a Lifecycle Assessment (LCA) represents a sample reporting period for your project, demonstrating how greenhouse gasses (GHG) are quantified to calculate net CO₂e removal.
-Start your LCA from a default template containing the expected GHG sources, sinks or reservoirs for the protocol your project is being certified against.
-Then, edit your LCA to make it specific to your project:
+In Certify, a Lifecycle Assessment (LCA) is an ex-ante carbon accounting projection for your project, demonstrating how greenhouse gasses (GHGs) are quantified to calculate net CO₂e removal.
+The LCA is calculated from representative sample data, scaled up to the full project scope.
+You can start your LCA from a default template: this contains typical GHG sources, sinks and reservoirs for the protocol your project is being certified against.
+You should then edit the default template to make it specific to your project:

-1. GHGs related to project operation phases should be added in the Project operations section of the LCA page
+1. GHGs related to project operation phases should be added or updated in the Project operations section of the LCA page

 2. GHGs related to project establishment and end-of-life phases are known as “project emissions” and can be managed in the Project emissions section of the LCA page or on the separate Project emissions page.

-Individual GHGs in an LCA are represented by components, which are created from component blueprints that specify how the flux is calculated.
+Individual GHGs in an LCA are represented by components created from component blueprints that specify how the flux is calculated.

-Example: emissions related to a truck journey can be represented with a component created from the Transport emissions blueprint, which defines the emission calculation as multiplying a distance, mass and emission factor.
+Example: emissions related to a truck journey could be represented with a component using the Transport emissions blueprint, which defines the emission calculation as:mass * distance * emission_factor

 Watch this walkthrough to understand the process and read the documentation below.